WebSupport-DK/php-api/README.md

-# PHPGmaps
+# PHPApi
-PHP class to work with Google Maps
+PHP api classes to work with different api's